Skip to content

 Changes must land on the branch corresponding to the earliest release that they will need to ship on.
 They are periodically propagated to subsequent branches, in the following direction:

-For example, anything landing on release/1.0 will eventually appear on release/1.1 and then main too; there is no need to file standalone PRs for each release line.
-(Change propagation currently requires manual work -- it is performed by project maintainers.)
+For example, anything landing on release/1.1 will eventually appear on release/1.2 and then main too; there is no need to file standalone PRs for each release line.
+Change propagation is not instantaneous, as it currently requires manual work -- it is performed by project maintainers.

 Working on the package